Bunsen-Kirchhoff Award

 Bunsen-Kirchhoff Award for Analytical Spectroscopy

-In even-numbered years, the German working group for Analytical Spectroscopy (DAAS) of the GDCh Division of Analytical Chemistry awards the "Bunsen-Kirchhoff Award for Analytical Spectroscopy" to honor outstanding spectroscopic achievements , scientists from universities, research institutes or industry.
-Work from all sub-areas of analytical spectroscopy is taken into account, but in particular from innovative subject areas such as spectroscopy in the nano range, on biomolecules or spatially resolved spectroscopy.
-The prize, which has been endowed with 3000 euros since 2020 by the company Analytik Jena, will be awarded at the analytica conference in Munich.
+The German working group for Analytical Spectroscopy (DAAS) of the GDCh Division of Analytical Chemistry awards the "Bunsen-Kirchhoff Award for Analytical Spectroscopy" in even-numbered years to recognize outstanding spectroscopic achievements by mature young scientists from universities, research institutes or industry.
+Outstanding work (publications, patents, etc.) from all areas of analytical spectroscopy are taken into account, but especially from innovative subject areas such as spectroscopy in the nano range, on biomolecules or spatially resolved spectroscopy.
+The prize, which has been endowed with 3000 euros by Analytik Jena since 2020, is awarded as part of the analytica conference in Munich.

 The "German working group for Applied Spectroscopy" (DASp) started awarding the Bunsen-Kirchhoff Prize in 1990.
-Since 2014, the DAAS, which consists of the union of the working groups DASp and AMSEl. ("working group for micro and trace analysis of the elements and element species") continued this tradition.
+Since 2014, the DAAS, which emerged from the merger of the working groups DASp and AMSEl. ("working group for Micro- and trace analysis of elements and element species"), has continued this tradition.

 The price is currently not advertised.